 The last time we saw a total solar eclipse in the continental United States, it was February 1979.
+Washington, D.C., didn’t have a major league baseball club.
 Jimmy Carter was president.
 Gloria Gaynor’s “I Will Survive” was taking over the airwaves, and Superman was dominating the box office.

-Another eclipse is coming Monday, August 21 with solar power resources declining temporarily that afternoon.
-But our customers can rest assured: Atlantic City Electric is ready.
+Another eclipse is coming Monday, with solar power resources declining temporarily that afternoon.
+But our customers can rest assured: Pepco is ready.

 Here are three things you need to know ahead of Monday’s spectacular solar event: